Help Center/ Graph Engine Service/ User Guide/ Analyzing a Graph Using the Graph Editor/ Analyzing a Graph Using Tools in the Drawing Area

 • Sub Graph: Press and hold Ctrl and select some vertices.
 The edges between those vertices and the selected vertices form a new graph.

-1. Hold down Ctrl, select any two vertices on the canvas, right-click the selected vertices, and choose Add Edge from the shortcut menu to add an edge between the vertices.
+To add an edge between any two vertices on the canvas, hold down Ctrl, select two vertices on the canvas, right-click the selected vertices, and choose Add Edge.
 By default, the vertex selected first is the source vertex, and that selected later is the target vertex.
 After the edge is added, you can select the label of the edge and set the edge properties.

 • Delete: Delete a vertex, an edge, multiple vertices, and multiple edges, or delete edges and vertices in batches.